-When Anthony Evans realized what he was taught in church about mental health wasn’t quite enough to deal with major depression and anxiety, he decided to seek help.
+He soon realized what he was taught in church about mental health wasn’t quite enough to deal with his issues, so he decided to seek help.

-After working with Stacy Kaiser — a nationally known, licensed psychotherapist — Evans decided to share his experience and the practical solutions she taught him.
+After working with Stacy Kaiser — a nationally known licensed psychotherapist — Evans decided to share his experience and the practical solutions she taught him.

 “‘Be anxious for nothing.’
 For some of us reading that, we need tools to not be anxious,” Evans said.

 “I just had to get to the point where it was like, OK … what others think about you has gotten you to the point where you’re functional, but your heart is heavy constantly, and you can barely handle yourself anymore because you’re worried about what others think,” Evans reflected.
-“So, how about you try a new pathway, because that’s not working.
+“So, how about you try a new pathway, because that’s not working.”

 “Shame sabotages grace,” he declared.
-“So allowing certain scenarios that make you feel very, very shameful will sabotage grace and stop you in your tracks.
+“So allowing certain scenarios that make you feel very, very shameful will sabotage grace and stop you in your tracks.”

 “There is no shame in admitting you need help.
 There is no shame in the blind man saying, ‘I can’t see Jesus.
 Can you do a miracle?’
 There was no shame with the woman with the issue of blood reaching out and touching Jesus — there was no shame with that.”

+That’s how Evans initially responded to his depression and anxiety.
 He continued working in public, sharing the hope of Jesus, even while he felt he was dying inside.